 Early Childhood Programs

-Monarchs and Minnows (Ages 4-6) is a new early childhood environmental education program that will be offered at the new Rosewood Beach Interpretive Center.
+Monarchs & Minnows is a new early childhood environmental education program for ages 4-6 that will be offered at the new Rosewood Beach Interpretive Center.
 Sessions will be offered in the Fall, Winter and Spring.
 Each season brings new topics, activities and natural discoveries.

 Class meets three days a week (Monday, Wednesday and Friday) from 9-11am or 12:45-2:45pm.
 The program is designed for children ages 4-6.
 There is a 2:12 staff to child ratio.
 Staff are CPR/First Aid certified.